ibm-cloud-docs/vmwaresolutions/shared/shared_overview.md

 For more information about the VM encryption limitations for VMware Cloud Director 10.4, see [Enabling VM encryption on storage policies of an Organization virtual data center](https://docs.vmware.com/en/VMware-Cloud-Director/10.4/VMware-Cloud-Director-Service-Provider-Admin-Portal-Guide/GUID-80F58C1D-A97E-43FE-8E41-E9242A1D2332.html){: external}.

 The encryption storage policies do not currently work with VM customizations.
-IBM is working closely with VMware to resolve this issue in a future release.
-In the meantime, you can use encryption storage policies after a VM is deployed and customized by using the unencrypted storage policies.
+To resolve this issue, you can use encryption storage policies after a VM is deployed and customized by using the unencrypted storage policies.
 For more information, see [Changing the general properties of a virtual machine](/docs/vmwaresolutions?topic=vmwaresolutions-shared_vcd-ops-guide#shared_vcd-ops-guide-change-properties).
-{: note}
+{: important}

 #### Standard-Catalog storage policy
 {: #shared_overview-specs-storage-standard-catalog}